 Barbeque Pulled Jackfruit

 Rather than pulled pork, the texture here is going to be more akin to pulled CHICKEN in the end.
-I make this distinction because I’ve seen many recipes call this a pulled pork substitute, but it really doesn’t have the same texture at all, remaining a bit firmer, in larger shreds for the most part.
+I make this distinction because I’ve seen many recipes call this plant-based meat a pulled pork substitute, but it really doesn’t have the same texture at all, remaining a bit firmer, in larger shreds for the most part.

 Preparation here is simple: slow and low until it begins to fall completely apart.
 Much like above, the exact timing doesn’t matter much; you cook to your preferred level of firmness.
 About 30 minutes is going to be enough to get it all pull apart-y.